-The Honor Roll requires a GPA of 3.50 on all work attempted for the semester with a minimum of twelve hours completed.
-The Dean’s List and the Honor Roll are compiled as quickly as possible after the close of the semester.
+Honor Roll: Requires a GPA of 3.50 on all work attempted for the semester with a minimum of twelve hours completed.
+Coursework from credit by exam is excluded from this calculation.

 Classification of Students: Students are classified according to the number of credit hours completed.

-Personal Announcements sent to students through TAMIU’s UConnect Portal and TAMIU E-mail are the official means of communicating course and university business with students and faculty – not the U.S. Mail and not other e-mail addresses.
-Students and faculty must check UConnect and their TAMIU e-mail accounts regularly, if not daily.
-Not having seen an important TAMIU e-mail or UConnect message from a faculty member, chair, dean or other University administrator is not accepted as an excuse for failure to take important action.
-Students, faculty, and staff are encouraged to sign-up for Dusty Alert (see www.tamiu.edu).
-Dusty Alert is an instant cell phone text-messaging system allowing the university to immediately notify you if there is an on-campus emergency, something of immediate danger to you, or a campus closing.
+Personal announcements sent to students through TAMIU’s Blackboard Portal and TAMIU email are the official means of communicating course and University business with students and faculty –not U.S. mail or other email addresses.
+Students and faculty must check Blackboard and their TAMIU email accounts regularly, if not daily.
+Not having seen an important TAMIU email or Blackboard message from a faculty member, chair, dean, or other University administrator is not accepted as an excuse for failure to take an important action.
+Occasional timely messages from University service providers may also be delivered by email to students.
+In rare instances, personal student email accounts may be used for urgent notifications that could affect the student’s continued enrollment at the University.

-Each student, by registering, enters some college of the university and, except as to conduct, is thereafter under its jurisdiction with regard to the student's program of study and degree requirements.
-Students should work directly with the person in their major department who is assigned the responsibility of supervising their programs concerning course requirements and options, deficiencies, degree plan and special regulations.
-Requests to waive regulations and/or requirements should be directed in writing to the appropriate Chair and, in some cases, to the Dean of the College.
+Except when pertaining to conduct, each student is under the jurisdiction of their assigned college and must comply with the requirement of their degree.
+Students should work directly with an academic advisor from their major department concerning course requirements/options, deficiencies, degree plan, and special regulations.
+Requests to waive regulations and/or requirements should be directed in writing to the appropriate department chair and, in some cases, to the dean of the college or school.

-Degree Plan: The student should select his or her major field of study as early as possible or at the latest, the spring semester of their sophomore year.
-The planning of a course of study should be exercised in consultation with a faculty advisor.
-Students will be required to present updated degree audits during faculty advisement.
+Degree Plan: The student should select their major field of study as early as possible or at the latest, the spring semester of their sophomore year.
+The planning of a course of study should be exercised in consultation with an academic or faculty advisor.
+Students will be required to present updated degree audits during advising sessions.
 A degree plan may be superseded by a new one according to the provision explained under Graduation Under a Particular Catalog in this section.

-Schedule: The student's class schedule should be worked out in conference with a faculty advisor.
-Students are urged to confer with their advisors well in advance of registration in order to avoid difficulties in scheduling.
+Schedule: The student's class schedule should be discussed with an academic or faculty advisor.
+Students are urged to confer with their advisors well in advance of registration in order to avoid difficulties with scheduling.

-Waitlist Policy: A student may request to be waitlisted for a closed course.
-If space becomes available, waitlisted students will be added in the order the requests were received without prior notification to the student.
-It is the student's responsibility to check his/her status in the course.
-Requesting to be waitlisted makes the student liable for all tuition and fees due if a space becomes available.
-A drop must be processed by the student if the class is no longer desired.
+Waitlist Policy: A student may request to be added to a closed course waitlist.
+If space becomes available, students will be notified via email and provided a deadline to take action and register for the desired course.
+It is the student's responsibility to check their status in the course.
 Please note: a student may not be waitlisted for one section of a course and registered in another section of the same course.

 Auditing a Course: Any person may audit a course except for individual instruction courses.
-Auditors do not have the privilege of submitting papers, taking part in class discussions, or participating in laboratory or field work.
+Auditors do not have the privilege of submitting papers, taking part in class discussions, or participating in laboratory or fieldwork.
 Auditors pay tuition and fees according to the published semester credit hour fee schedule.
-Deadline to request instructor permission to audit a course is the Census Date of the semester.
+The deadline to request instructor permission to audit a course is the census date of the semester.

 Definitions - Dropping and Withdrawal

-A student is "dropping" a course or courses if he or she remains enrolled in a minimum of one (1) credit hour at the end of the course change process.
-A student is considered withdrawn from the University if no semester credit hours remain at the completion of the course change process.
+A student is considered to be "dropping" a course or courses if the student remains enrolled in a minimum of one (1) credit hour at the end of the course change process.
+A student is considered withdrawn from the University if no semester credit hour remains at the completion of the course change process.

 Dropping a Course

-A course may be dropped by completing a drop form with the Office of the University Registrar in person, by mail, or fax.
+A course may be dropped by completing a drop form with the Office of the University Registrar in person, by email, or by fax.
 Courses cannot be dropped by phone.

 All course drops must be completed by the deadline stated in the University academic calendar published online.